Milwaukee M18 Charging Radio with Bluetooth 2792-20 Review

 Milwaukee M18 Charging Radio Build Quality

 Lest I forget, the new 2792-20 has similar protection to its preceding model—just in different places.
-Instead of four aluminum grab bars there is a single top-mounted handle and twin vertical handles mounted on the rear-side.
+Instead of four aluminum grab bars, you get a single top-mounted handle and twin vertical handles mounted on the rear-side.
 Suffice it to say, you won’t have any trouble finding a spot to grab the radio, regardless of how it’s positioned.
 The four corners as well as the base are generously protected by a plastic bumper that protrudes far enough away from the central case to provide protection against minor falls and accidents.

 Not to be remiss, Milwaukee added their trademark bottles opener on the right rear side of the radio and the battery charger has a convenient flip cover to protect the leads when a battery isn’t docked in the sled.
 It’s nice touches like this that ensure this radio will be your go-to on-site charger for years to come.
 There is a convenient cord wrap on the rear of the radio to stow away the attached electrical cord, and I found it just the right shape and size to stow the entire length (8 feet).